Last Minute Gift Ideas

 Sensory Gifts for Special Needs

-In other cases, these same sensory experiences make invoke feelings of agitation or fear and cause meltdowns or tantrums, especially in the case of loud noises, harsh smells or bright lights.
+In other cases, these same sensory experiences invoke feelings of agitation or fear and cause meltdowns or tantrums, especially in the case of loud noises, harsh smells or bright lights.
 When it comes to sensory gifts for people with disabilities, there are several different directions you can take.

 Sensory Gifts